isabella232/sfcc-helpcenter/content/md/cartridge-configuration/05-mapping-configuration.md

 By default, according to Salesforce guidance, PIM "product associations" should be mapped with SFCC product "recommendations" instead of product "links" (Please refer to the [SFCC documentation](https://documentation.b2c.commercecloud.salesforce.com/DOC2/index.jsp?topic=%2Fcom.demandware.dochelp%2FProducts%2FLinkingProducts.html&resultof=%22product%22%20%22link%22%20)).

-But since Akeneo connector for SFCC V19.3.3, in the [connector configuration page](01-where-configuration.html), you can define that PIM "product associations" can be mapped with SFCC product "links" by changing this parameter:
+But since Akeneo Connector for SFCC V19.3.3, in the [connector configuration page](01-where-configuration.html), you can define that PIM "product associations" can be mapped with SFCC product "links" by changing this parameter:

 | Connector parameter            | PIM/SFCC information                                 |